Are you one click away from starting your Google AdWords campaign to generate real estate leads?

 Once you have a winning campaign getting you reliable results after several weeks or even months of testing, you can expand or branch out to further ad types.

-To summarize, Google Ads is Google’s pay-per-click and pay-per-view ads platform that enables you to place ads on basically the whole internet, such as search results pages, websites, videos, and emails (Gmail).
+To summarize, Google Ads is Google’s pay-per-click and pay-per-view ads platform that enables you to place ads on the whole internet, such as search results pages, websites, videos, and emails (Gmail).

 How Much Do Google Ads Cost for Real Estate?